Money exists mostly in our imagination.

 The lack of trust is immediately apparent.

 If a foreigner would offer you a bill in his currency, that piece of paper as no value to you because nobody else around you would give you services or goods in exchange for it.
 Nobody else would believe in it.
 It would have no value.
 It is not even money to you.
-At best you would see some exotic, decorative value or maybe you would know someone who collect monies from around the world, but that is about it.
+At best you would see some exotic, decorative value or maybe you would know someone who collects monies from around the world, but that is about it.

 Two people can exchange goods and services but that has limitations.
 He mows your lawn, you walk his dog.
 Because it is more convenient for you to walk the dog than mowing the lawn and the reverse is true for your buddy, all is fair and fine.

 But what if your friend had to seek someone else to walk the dog?
 And the person has no interest in him mowing the lawn?
 What can he offer?
-Money is great for that, because the same money can be used for many different things with many different people.
+Money is great for that because the same money can be used for many different things with many different people.
 The dog walker knows he will be able to find someone who also believes in that same money to give him what he desires or needs in exchange for it.
 And so forth.

 Money is also great when there is a difference in value in the exchange.
 Lawn mowing in less frequent than dog walking, so someone may feel shortchanged.
 By paying money this problem is dissipated.